threatworx/github_app/README.md

 - Edit the ``config.ini`` file in ``config`` directory to update your ThreatWorx instance, user and API key

+> Look for the threatwors section in config.ini
 > [threatworx]
 > handle=``YOUR_TW_HANDLE``
 > token=``YOUR_TW_API_KEY``